walles/riff/README.md

 # TODO

-- Make sure we get the linefeeds right in diffs, try `git show 28e074bd0fc246d1caa3738432806a94f6773185` with and without `riff`.
-- Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
-- Diffing `<x "hej">` vs `<x 'hej'>` shows the first space as a difference.
+- Visualize added line endings
+- Visualize removed line endings
+- Visualize removed linefeed at end of file properly
+- Visualize adding a missing linefeed at end of file properly
+- Visualize missing linefeed at end of file as part of the context properly
+- Refine `ax`->`bx\nc` properly
 - If stdout is a terminal, pipe the output to a pager using the algorithm described under `core.pager` in `git help config`.
 - Do some effort to prevent fork loops if people set riff as `$PAGER`
+- Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.
-- Make the Refiner not highlight anything if there are "too many" differences between the sections.
+- Do not highlight anything if there are "too many" differences between the sections.
 The point here is that we want to highlight changes, but if it's a _replacement_ rather than a change then we don't want to highlight it.
-- Refine added line endings properly
-- Refine removed line endings properly
-- Refine `ax`->`bx\nc` properly
 - Refine by word rather than by character
-- Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.
-- Visualize removed linefeed at end of file properly
-- Visualize adding a missing linefeed at end of file properly
-- Visualize missing linefeed at end of file as part of the context properly
 - On exceptions, print the riff.rb @state
 - On exceptions, print the line riff.rb was processing
 - On exceptions, print a link to the issue tracker
 - Add support for --help
 - Print help and bail if stdin is a terminal
 - Add support for --version
+- Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
 - On exceptions, print the current version just like --version
 - Put an upper bound on how large regions we should attempt to refine
 - Find out how the LCS algorithm scales and improve the heuristic for when not to call it.
 - You can do `git diff | riff` and get reasonable output.
-- Test that we work as expected when `gem install`ed system-wide
-- Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.
 - Make a first public release
-- Running from a git clone should work even if Riff is installed globally on the system.
 - Do `git show 0f5dd84` and think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
 Think of a constant array getting one or more extra